-- Be fully informed in advance about services/care to be provided.
+- Be fully informed in advance about services or care to be provided.

-- Be treated with dignity, courtesy and respect as a unique individual.
+- Be treated with dignity, courtesy and respect as a unique person.

-- Be able to identify and or ask any company representatives for their name and job title, speak with a pharmacist if requested, and to speak with a manager or supervisor.
+- Be able to identify or ask any company representatives for their name and job title.
+Patients also have the right to speak with a pharmacist, manager or supervisor.

 - Choose a healthcare provider.

-- Receive information about the scope of care/services that are provided by the company as well as any limitations to the company’s care/service capabilities.
+- Receive information about the services that are provided by the company as well as any limitations to the company’s services.

-- Receive upon request evidence-based practice information for clinical decisions (manufacturer package insert, published practice guidelines, peer-reviewed journals, etc.) including the level of evidence or consensus describing the process for intervention in instances where there is no evidence-based research, conflicting evidence, or no level of evidence.
+- You may request evidence-based practice information for clinical decisions.
+These may include manufacturer package inserts, published practice guidelines, peer-reviewed journals, etc. This info can include the level of evidence or consensus describing the process for intervention.
+This is important in instances where there is no evidence-based research, conflicting evidence, or no level of evidence.

-- Receive quality medications and services that meet or exceed professional and industry standards regardless of race, religion, political belief, sex, social or economic status, age, disease process, DNR status or disability in accordance with physician orders.
+- Receive medications and services that meet or exceed industry standards.
+You can expect this regardless of your race, religion, political belief, sex, social or economic status.
+This should be done regardless of your age, disease process, DNR status or disability.
+All of this will be done in accordance with your doctor’s orders.

-- Receive medications and services from qualified personnel and to receive instructions and education on safely handling and taking medications.
+- Receive medications and services from qualified staff.
+You can expect to receive instructions on safely handling and taking medications.

 - Receive information regarding your order status.
-Patients or caregivers can call Amber Pharmacy at 888.370.1724 and speak with a pharmacy employee.
+Patients or caregivers can call Hy-Vee Pharmacy Solutions at 877-794-9833 and speak

-- Participate in decisions concerning the nature and purpose of any technical procedure that will be performed and who will perform it, the possible alternatives and/or risks involved and your right to refuse all or part of the services and to be informed of expected consequences of any such action based on the current body of knowledge.
+- Participate in decisions about technical procedures, who will perform it, any possible alternatives and the risks involved.
+Please know you have the right to refuse all or part of the services.
+You can also be informed of expected consequences.
+Hy-Vee Pharmacy Solutions will explain this according to the current body of knowledge.

-- Confidentiality and privacy of all the information contained in your records and of Protected Health Information (except as otherwise provided for by law or third-party payer contracts) and to only have patient information shared within the Patient Care Management Program in accordance with the law.
+- Privacy of all information contained in your records and of Protected Health Information.
+This may change with the law or third-party contracts.
+Your information shared within the Patient Care Management Program will be shared when the law allows.

-- If desired, to be referred to other health care providers within an external health care system (ex.
-Dietician, pain specialist, mental health services, etc.).
-Patient may also be referred back to their own prescriber for follow up.
+- If you want, you can be referred to other providers within an external healthcare system.
+This includes dietitians, pain specialists, mental health services, etc. You may also be referred back to their own prescriber for follow up.

-- Receive information about to whom and when your personal health information was disclosed, as permitted under applicable law and as specified in the company’s policies and procedures.
+- Receive information about to whom and when your health information was disclosed.
+Hy-Vee Pharmacy Solutions will follow the law and company policies and procedures.

-- Express dissatisfaction/concerns/complaints for lack of respect, treatment or service, and to suggest changes in policy, staff or services without discrimination, restraint, reprisal, coercion, or unreasonable interruption of services.
-Patients or caregivers can call the Company, ask for an employee’s name, job title, and/or speak with an employee’s supervisor, pharmacist, pharmacy manager or Vice President of Pharmacy Operations.
+- You can share concerns or complaints for lack of respect.
+You can also submit complaints for treatment or service.
+You may also suggest changes in policy, staff or services.
+This will be received without discrimination, restraint, reprisal, coercion, or unreasonable interruption of services.
+Patients or caregivers can call the Company, ask for an employee’s name, job title, and speak with a supervisor, pharmacist, or pharmacy manager.

-- Have concerns/complaints/dissatisfaction about services that are (or fail to be) furnished in a timely manner.
+- Have concerns or complaints about services that are (or fail to be) furnished in a timely manner.

 - Be informed of any financial relationships of the pharmacy.

-- Be offered assistance with any eligible internal programs that help with patient management services, manufacturer co pay and patient assistance programs, health plan programs (tobacco cessation programs, disease management, pain management, suicide prevention/behavioral health programs).
+- Be offered assistance with any eligible internal programs that help with patient management services.
+These may be manufacturer co pay, patient assistance programs and health plan programs.
+This includes tobacco cessation programs, disease management, pain management, suicide prevention or behavioral health programs.

-- Receive information in a manner, format and/or language that you understand.
+- Receive information in a manner, format or language that you can easily understand.

 - Be fully informed of your responsibilities.

-- Have the right to decline participation, revoke consent or disenrollment in any services at any point in time.
+- Have the right to say no to participation, revoke consent or dis-enroll from any services at any point in time.

-- To be free from mistreatment, neglect, or verbal, mental, sexual, and physical abuse, including injuries of unknown source, and misappropriation of patient property.
+- To be free from mistreatment, neglect, or verbal, mental, sexual, and physical abuse.
+This includes injuries of unknown source, and misappropriation of patient property.

 Patients have the Responsibility to:

-- Adhere to the plan of treatment or service established by your physician and to notify him/her of your participation in the Patient Management Program.
+- Adhere to the treatment plan or services made by your physician.
+Also, you should notify him or her of your participation in the Patient Management Program.

 - Adhere to company policies and procedures.